Community Right to Bid

 Local authorities are required to keep a list of all of these ‘assets of community value’.
 If an owner of a listed asset wants to sell it they have to notify the local authority.
 The local authority then, in turn, has to notify any interested parties.

-If local groups are interested in buying the asset they have 6 months to prepare a bid to buy it before the asset can be sold.
+If community groups are interested in buying an asset they can use the Community Right to Bid to ‘pause’ the sale, giving them 6 months to prepare a bid to buy it before the asset can be sold.